-A musical instrument employing a wavetable-modification method of producing musical sound.
-A wavetable which is periodically accessed to provide an output signal which determines the musical sound.
-The output signal from the wavetable is modified and stored back into the wavetable as modified data.
-The modified data, after a delay, is accessed from the wavetable and thereby becomes а new output signal.
-This process periodically repeated whereby each new output signal is modified and stored back into the wavetable to produce rich and natural musical sound.
+A musical instrument employing probabilistic wavetable-modification method of producing musical sound.
+A randomly initialized wavetable which is periodically accessed to provide an output signal which determines the musical sound.
+The output signal from the wavetable is probabilistically modified and stored back into the wavetable as modified data.
+The modified data, after a delay, is accessed from the wavetable and thereby becomes a new output signal.
+This process is periodically repeated whereby each new output signal is stored (after possibly being modified) back into the wavetable to produce rich and natural musical sound.